viky-ai/website/doc/topics/main-concepts-behind-viky-ai/index.md

 ## Combining interpretations

 **Interpretations** can be combined together.
 This combination mechanism is the cement that joins the bricks which are the **agents**.
 It creates a tree of dependencies between them allowing to reuse **interpretations** commonly found in natural language.

-Those combinations are closely tied to the structure of the text which the **interpretation** will analyse.
+Those combinations are closely tied to the structure of the text which the **interpretation** will analyze.
 Let's say we have an agent with an **entities list** containing a list of kitchen objects such as a "cup", "knife", "plate", "fork", etc. and an other agent exposing an **interpretation** matching every color.

-If we want to analyse the sentence "a red cup", we would create an **interpretation** with a **formulation** shaping the sentence's structure of a "color" followed by an "object".
+If we want to analyze the sentence "a red cup", we would create an **interpretation** with a **formulation** shaping the sentence's structure of a "color" followed by an "object".
 We would say that "red" match the **interpretation** of the color agent and "cup" match our **entities list** of kitchen objects.
 This **interpretation**'s structure being universal we will be able to understand all the combination between a color and a kitchen object, such as "black fork", etc.

 Thus we can see that with one single combination, we can achieve the analysis of many possible sentences.
 This combinatorial power is the reflection of the combinatorial nature of the human language.